 - Our Verdict and Who is it Best For

-- Bantam vs. Theragun Mini
+- Bantam vs. Theragun mini

 - Bantam vs. Hypervolt Go

-- If not Ekrin Bantam then what?
+- If not Ekrin Bantam Then What?
 Best Alternatives

 - Ekrin Bantam Review – Conclusion

-Enter Ekrin Athletics
+Meet Bantam, by Ekrin Athletics

 Ekrin Athletics have done well for themselves.
 After releasing the B37 model, which quickly gained traction, they’ve since gone on to establish themselves as giants of their own kind.
 They went on to release the B37S which also competed well in the market (an awesome massage gun, we had fun reviewing it).